Signs That It’s Time To Replace Your Hot Water System

-Upgrading can be a great chance replace your existing hot water unit to a more energy efficient unit, potentially saving hundreds on future power bills.
+Upgrading your hot water system can be a great chance to replace your existing hot water unit to a more energy-efficient unit, potentially saving hundreds on future power bills.

-Don’t wait for your hot water unit to shut down all together.
+Don’t wait for your hot water unit to shut down altogether.
 Trust us – if past experiences are anything to go by, it will decide to shut down at the most inconvenient of times.